endoflife-date/endoflife.date/README.md

 ## Contributing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
-Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
-By participating in this project you agree to abide by its terms.
 This project is [participating in Hacktoberfest 2021][hacktoberfest].
+Please read through the Hacktoberfest [Participation Guide](https://hacktoberfest.digitalocean.com/resources/participation) and [Quality Standards][qs] before filing a pull request.

+While participating in the project, you must abide by it's [Code of Conduct](CODE-OF-CONDUCT.md).

 ## API